 Let us now review and critique the assumptions that went into our derivation of the Kolmogorov spectrum.
 First, we assumed that the turbulence is stationary and homogeneous.
 Real turbulence is neither of these, since it exhibits intermittency (Sec.
 15.3), and smaller eddies tend to occupy less volume overall than larger eddies and so cannot be uniformly distributed in space.
 Second, we assumed that the energy source is large-length-scale motion and that the energy transport is local in k-space from the large length scales to steadily smaller ones.
-In the language of a Fourier decomposition into normal modes, we assumed that nonlinear coupling between modes with wave number k causes modes with wave number of order 2k to grow, but does not significiantly enhance modes with wave number 100k or 0.01k.
-Again this is not completely in accord with observations which reveal the development of coherent structures-large scale regions with correlated vorticity in the flow.
+In the language of a Fourier decomposition into normal modes, we assumed that nonlinear coupling between modes with wave number k causes modes with wave number of order k to grow, but does not significiantly enhance modes with wave number k or k and k and k are the development of coherent structures-large scale regions with correlated vorticity in the flow.
 These structures are evidence for a reversed flow of energy in k-space from small scales to large scales, and they play a major role in another feature of real turbulence, entrainment - the spreading of an organised motion, e.g. a jet, into the surrounding fluid (Sec.
 15.4.3 above).

-Despite these qualifications, the Kolmogorov law is surprisingly useful.
+Despite these issues with its derivation, the Kolmogorov law is surprisingly accurate and useful.
 It has been verified in many laboratory flows, and it describes many naturally occuring instances of turbulence.
 For example, the twinkling of starlight is caused by refractive index fluctuations in the earth's atmosphere, whose power spectrum we can determine optically.
-The underlying turbulence spectrum turns out to be of Kolmogorov form.
+The underlying turbulence spectrum turns out to be of Kolmogorov form; see Box 9.2.